oracle-livelabs/apex/movies-lab/10-vector-search/movies-vector-search.md

     !["configure vector provider"](images/save-run.png "")

-## Task 3: Add a Vector Column and Generate Vector Embeddings for Product Names
+## Task 4: Add a Vector Column and Generate Vector Embeddings for Popular Movies

-In this task, you will add a vector column in product table and write a PL/SQL code which generates vector embeddings for product names in the products table using the apex\_ai.get\_vector\_embeddings function.
-It iterates through each product, computes the vector representation of the product name using a specified AI model (db\_onnx\_model), and stores the resulting embedding in the pname\_vector column. .
+In this task, you will add a vector column in popular_movies table and write a PL/SQL code which generates vector embeddings for movie title and overview in the popular_movies table using the apex\_ai.get\_vector\_embeddings function.
+It iterates through each movie, computes the vector representation of the movie title and overview using a specified AI model (db\_onnx\_model), and stores the resulting embedding in the pname\_vector column. .

 1. From your Vector Provider page, click the Down Arrow next to **SQL Workshop** and select **SQL Commands**.